 FICO Credit Scores: What Do They Mean?

-The three reporting agencies use slightly different formulas to build a credit score.
-The original FICO was developed by Fair Isaac and Company.
-While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While each of the models considers a range of data available in your credit report, each agency uses the following to build your credit score:
+Each of the three credit agencies has its own formula for building your credit score.
+The original FICO score was developed by Fair Isaac and Company.
+Experian uses this model and calls its score FICO.
+Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following to calculate your credit score:

-• Credit Card Balances - How many credit card accounts do you hold, and how much do you owe on them?
+• Credit Card Balances - How many accounts do you carry?
+How much do you owe on your accounts?

-These factors are weighted a little bit differently depending on which formula the agency uses.
+These factors are assigned weights based on the formula being used.
 The result is one number.
-Credit scores can be as low as 300 and as high as 800.
-Higher is better.
-Most borrowers getting a mortgage loan have a score above 620.
+FICO scores can be as low as 300 and as high as 800.
+Higher is always better.
+Most home buyers have a score above 620.

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-To improve your FICO score, you've got to get the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the corporation that invented the first FICO credit score, sells credit scores on myFICO.com.
-For a reasonable fee, you can get your FICO from all three reporting agencies, along with your credit report.
-They also provide information and tools that help you understand how to improve your credit score.
+To raise your credit score, you must obtain the credit reports that are used to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the original FICO credit score, sells FICO scores on myFICO.com.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
+Also available are information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once a year from all three credit reporting agencies at AnnualCreditReport.com.
-You won't get a free credit score from AnnualCreditReport.com, but getting one is fast and very inexpensive.
+You can get a free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
+While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

 Want to know more about credit scores?
 Give us a call at 3217777277.